DakobedBard/dsi-spark/lecture_notes.md

 Term                   |Meaning
 ----                   |-------
-Spark Job              |Sequence of transformations on data with a final action Spark Application      |Sequence of Spark jobs and other code Transformation         |Spark operation that produces an RDD
+RDD                    |*Resilient Distributed Dataset* or a distributed sequence of records Spark Job              |Sequence of transformations on data with a final action Spark Application      |Sequence of Spark jobs and other code Transformation         |Spark operation that produces an RDD